sassoftware/saspy/saspy/doc/source/install.rst

 >>>

-To connect to a SAS server, you must define a few attributes: host name, port number, and Class Identifier.
-The Class Identifier is a 32-character GUID that indicates the type of SAS server to connect to.
-To connect to a Workspace server, you must define
+To connect to a remote SAS server, you must specify the IOM host name and port number.
+The Class Identifier is also required, but is a constant which will be prpvided on your behalf (starting in V3.1.4).
+The Class Identifier is a 32-character GUID that indicates the type of SAS server to connect to; in this case Workspace Server.

-the configuration parameter ``class_id`` with the SAS Workspace GUID.
-The best way to identify that value is by using ``PROC IOMOPERATE``.

 ::